Powerful representation for victims of brain injuries in Maine

 Berman & Simmons is widely recognized as the best personal injury lawyers in Maine and among the best in the U.S.

 We have obtained several of the largest jury verdicts in Maine history, and many of the largest settlements for our clients.
 Our attorneys are extremely knowledgeable about medical issues and skilled at proving fault, documenting the extent of your losses, and ensuring your family receives full compensation.
+We have recovered $1 billion for our injured clients.

 Call 207-784-3576 for a free consultation.
 You pay nothing unless we win by settlement or jury verdict.